thelfer/tfel-doc/MFrontUserDays/EightUserDay/Agenda/talks.md

 computational results show a good ability of the model to simulate the macroscopic creep of VERCORS concrete in temperature.

+# Flexible constitutive interfaces using `MFront` and `OpenGeoSys`

+- Thomas Nagel
+  - Geotechnical Institute, Technische Universität Bergakademie Freiberg, Germany
+- Christoph Lehmann
+  - Environmental Informatics, Helmholtz-Centre for Environmental Research -- UFZ, Leipzig, Germany
+- Dmitri Naumov
+  - Geotechnical Institute, Technische Universität Bergakademie Freiberg, Germany

+**Keywords**: GenericBehaviourInterface, THM modelling

+!["THM-coupled simulations of heater experiments in clay rock [@Nagel2021_BGRZB1]."](img/heating_phase.0060.png ""){#fig:mp width=75%}

+The coupled physics of heat transport, flow of multicomponent multiphase fluids both in the pore space and in fractures of geological media as well as the resulting solid mechanical effects are of interest in many geotechnical applications.
+This includes geothermal energy extraction, geoenergy storage, carbon sequestration and storage, nuclear waste disposal, and buried cables for high-voltage electricity transfer or pipelines [@McCartney2016].

+The continuum mechanical description of such thermo-hydro-mechanical couplings requires a diverse range of constitutive models for the involved fluids, solids and the various process couplings.
+It remains a challenge to integrate this extended material knowledge into numerical process simulators in a robust manner as well as to fulfill strict verification and validation requirements in particular for safety-critical applications such as nuclear waste disposal.

+In this contribution we highlight current development efforts to address this challenge including the open-source software packages OpenGeoSys [@Bilke2019], MFront and MGIS [@Helfer2020].
+In particular, we show how different constitutive choices lead to different process descriptions and how that affects the finite element implementation.
+We discuss the challenge of combining different coupling or solution schemes along with different combinations of constitutive relations implemented in `MFront` or natively in `OpenGeoSys`.

 <!--

 # Material knowledge management using the `MFrontGallery` project